themightychris/db-to-git/README.md

 ## Questions

+- What if primary key values contain nasty characters like `/`?
-- It should be safe to assume or just require that table and column names contain only characters safe for filenames in git.
-Primary key values will offer no such guarantees though.
-In target applications, primary keys should be "slug"-like which would work well -- but how can that be enforced as a constraint or something like a `/` coming up in a primary key value be handled?
+  - It should be safe to assume or just require that table and column names contain only characters safe for filenames in git
+  - Primary key values will offer no such guarantees
+  - In target applications, primary keys should be "slug"-like which would work well
+  - How can that be enforced as a constraint or something like a `/` coming up in a primary key value be handled?
+  - Do we just need a lossless-but-still-readable encoding scheme?
+- What about tables that don't have primary keys?
+  - Oh well skip them?
+  - Use the hash of a record's subtree as its name in the table's tree with a number appended for duplicates as needed?